 The EOLL program at Seattle Univeristy includes a capstone Thematic Dissertation in Practice research component, requiring each student to conduct inquiry relevant to information needs of a learning organization.
 Students form thematic dissertation groups led by at least one doctoral faculty mentor and organized around broad, complex, organization-based issues or problems relevant to leadership.

-You will enter Seattle University's Ed.D. in Education and Organizational Learning and Leadership program in a cohort, completing your studies with the same group of people.
+You will enter Seattle University's Ed.D. in Educational and Organizational Learning and Leadership program in a cohort, completing your studies with the same group of people.
 The program is delivered through a blended online model of residencies, online discussions, and individualized instruction.

 The program, while rigorous, is planned to meet the needs of working professionals.
 During the first two years, students typically take classes on Friday evenings and all-day Saturday, once a month.
 Because of the infrequency of classes, attendance is mandatory.
 During the third year, students work in teams on a thematic doctoral dissertation under the guidance of a faculty committee.
 Students should also expect to do extensive reading and research outside of class meeting times